Enforcement Summaries

 IES Activity by Program Area

-To support animal welfare in fiscal year 2022, APHIS Investigative and Enforcement Services initiated 262 cases for alleged violations of the Animal Welfare Act (AWA), issued 204 official warnings, issued 18 pre-litigation settlements resulting in the collection of $176,245 in stipulated penalties, and obtained 17 administrative orders resulting in the assessment of $133,000 in civil penalties, and suspended or revoked 7 licenses.
-In one case, IES negotiated a pre-litigation settlement agreement in the amount of $25,650 to resolved alleged violations of the Animal Welfare Act standards including the failure to protect and prevent discomfort to animals kept outdoors by providing natural or artificial shelter appropriate to the local climatic conditions.
-In another case, working with the Office of the General Counsel, APHIS obtained a Default Decision revoking the respondent’s AWA license and assessing a civil penalty of $53,600 for multiple violations of the AWA.
+To support animal welfare in fiscal year 2023, APHIS Investigative and Enforcement Services initiated 262 cases for alleged violations of the Animal Welfare Act (AWA), issued 214 official warnings, issued 15 pre-litigation settlements resulting in the collection of $222,750 in stipulated penalties, and obtained 19 administrative orders resulting in the assessment of $35,700 in civil penalties, and suspended or revoked 16 licenses.

-APHIS Investigative and Enforcement Services has continued to post copies of enforcement records (such as initial decision and orders, default decisions, consent decisions, and administrative complaints) on its website: USDA-APHIS | Animal Welfare and Horse Protection Actions.
+APHIS Investigative and Enforcement Services has continued to post copies of enforcement records (such as initial decision and orders, default decisions, consent decisions, and administrative complaints) on its website: USDA APHIS | Animal Welfare and Horse Protection Actions

-To support plant health in fiscal year 2022, APHIS Investigative and Enforcement Services initiated 29 cases, issued 15 official warnings, and negotiated 11 pre-litigation settlement agreements resulting in the collection of $31,031 in stipulated penalties.
-In one case, IES negotiated a pre-litigation settlement in the amount of $9,750 that resolved violations of the Plant Protection Act involving the importation of Hass avocados from Peru.
-In another case, IES negotiated a pre-litigation settlement for $4,750 for violations of the Plant Protection Act involving non-compliance with ISPM-15 standards for regulating wood packing material in international trade.
+In one case, IES negotiated a pre-litigation settlement in the amount of $7,125 that resolved violations of the Plant Protection Act involving the importation of blueberries from Chile and asparagus from Peru.
+In another case, IES negotiated a pre-litigation settlement for $7,750 for violations of the Plant Protection Act involving unmanifested shipments of live trees without APHIS-issued permits or phytosanitary certificates.

 Enforcement Glossary and Pie Chart Key